 - Black jumper

 - Tailored black skirt

 - Black skinny jeans

 - Black boots

 - Patagonia winter coat

-All the pieces in my capsule wardrobe can be worn together because I have carefully chosen them so that they are versatile and flexible.
+All the pieces in my capsule wardrobe can be worn together because I have carefully chosen them to be versatile and flexible.
 I can dress them up and down.
 They take me to campus, dinner parties and meetings.
 How about you?
-What are your favorite pieces?
+What are your favourite pieces?